mymh13/clo24-nikhal78-examwork/docs/journal/week_five.md

 - **Email Uniqueness Feedback:** Could provide more immediate feedback when checking if an email already exists (e.g., on blur event).
 - **Container Creation in Bicep:** Consider adding `users` container to Cosmos DB Bicep template for infrastructure-as-code approach instead of runtime creation.
 - **Ticket Search Functionality:** Add search and filtering capabilities to the admin booking management page for better ticket discovery.
+- **Price Configuration:** Base price (20 SEK) is currently hardcoded.
+Could be moved to configuration (appsettings.json or Azure App Configuration) for easier adjustment without code deployment.
+- **Zone Data Model:** Zones are currently stored as comma-separated strings.
+Consider creating a proper zone data model or array structure for better type safety and validation.

 ---